My son told me I whistle off-key.

 These tracks are hosted on Soundcloud and will open up in a new window (or the Soundcloud app on a mobile device).

 I imagine I’ll enlist the help of musically inclined friends, family, and local musicians to bring it all together.
-It helps that two of my brothers play the drums and my son plays trumpet, saxophone, and piano.
+It helps that my brother plays the drums and my son plays trumpet, saxophone, and piano.
 As I simply cannot sing, I may either have to look for (a) vocalist(s) to convey my words with meaning, or cross my fingers and hope for the best with pitch correction tools (yeah, I still don’t think I whistle in tune).

-Since my start, I have found myself occasionally recording some local artist friends to get practice with the hardware and post processing.
-I have also put together some original tracks of questionable quality as BinaryExplosion.studio.
+In addition to practicing on the hardware and post processing by recording friends, I have also put together some original tracks of questionable quality as BinaryExplosion.studio.

 I’m a curious person with computer and mixer stuff to play with.